What does IAPT stand for?

 How much do the groups and sessions cost?

 The groups and sessions are free of charge.
 IAPT is a national programme funded by the NHS and provided within the Kirklees area by South West Yorkshire Partnership NHS Foundation Trust.

 Where will I be seen?

 We offer individual appointments and courses across the locality of Kirklees.
 This includes Dewsbury and Huddersfield.
+We also offer telephone and video calls via Microsoft Teams.
 We are able to offer appointments 8am-8pm Monday-Friday.

 Can I choose the gender of my therapist?